schaecsn/ARD-mediathek-cli/README.md

 ```

-## Invocation with no arguments displays stations and current titles:
+## Invocation with no arguments displays stations and current titles

 ```
 $ mediathek